Creating models

 Example model

-Let us consider a simple binary linear minimization problem with NN real coefficients dnd_n:
+Let us consider a simple binary linear minimization problem with real coefficients :

 as an example for demonstrating the basic usage of jijmodeling including

-• Define the decision variable xnx_n and parameters NN and dnd_n
+- Define the decision variable and parameters and

 You can find more practical and comprehensive examples on the Learn page.